VRCBVI 2026 LIFE Application

 ** Teacher for the Vision Impaired name (enter N/A if unknown):

-**Has the student ever attended a summer blindness skills training program outside of the LIFE program?
+**Has the student ever gone to a summer blindness skills training program outside the LIFE program?
 If yes, please list below.
 If no, please enter No.

 ** What does the student enjoy doing in their free time?